suchmememanyskill/CssLoader-ThemeDb/README.md

 ]
 ```

-- `name` refers to the of the component.
-This is shown to the user
+- `name` refers to the name of the component shown to the user
-- `type` refers to the type of component.
-For the color picker it's `color-picker`
+- `type` refers to the type of component
 - `on` refers to what patch value the component should be displayed on
-- `default` refers to what default color the color picker should start out with.
-Only hex is supported, in 3,4,6 and 8 character variants
+- `default` refers to what default hex color the color picker should default to
-- `css_variable` refers to the name of the css variable that will be injected
+- `css_variable` refers to the name of the CSS variable that will be injected
-- `tabs` refers to what tabs the css variable will be injected into
+- `tabs` refers to what tabs the CSS variable will be injected into

 ##### 📷 Image Picker